 There is little information on Molybdenum’s absorption as it’s required in microscopic amounts.
 Most people receive adequate doses from their diets.

 Many foods contain this trace element, however these foods are some of the richest sources:

 Selenium is required by our bodies for reproduction, DNA production, thyroid function, bone health, reducing free radical activity and fighting off infections 30.

 Selenium deficiency is incredibly rare, but those who are undergoing kidney dialysis, who have HIV or live in areas with poor soils are at risk.

 Eating too much Selenium can happen if you indulge in too many Brazil nuts, which possibly contains the most known to man.
 You would have to eat a near impossible amount though!

-This results in brittle hair and nails, nausea, irritability, discolored teeth, dermatitis, hair and nail loss, nervous system problems, diarrhea and sometimes a metallic taste in the mouth.
+Excess Selenium results in brittle hair and nails, nausea, irritability, discolored teeth, dermatitis, hair and nail loss, nervous system problems, diarrhea and sometimes a metallic taste in the mouth.

 Consuming lower amounts of Selenium daily results in better absorption of this trace mineral.
 In a diet rich in the amino acid Methionine, less Selenium is required and thus less is absorbed.

 Vitamin C tends to enhance it’s absorption when Selenium is consumed in an organic form.